hyperledger/fabric-private-chaincode/ercc/README.md

 committing state changes.

 The enclave registry is implemented as a normal chaincode and comes with a custom validation plugin.
-Before you can install ercc at a peer you have to build the vscc plugin by running the following.
+Additionally, we use a chaincode decorator to supply peer specific attestation metadata to the ercc chaincode when performing attestation.
+Before you can install and use ercc at a peer, you have to build the custom-vscc and decorator plugin.
+See more details in [/plugins/](../plugins/).

-    $ make

 As Fabric creates a docker image for every installed chaincode, it sometimes could be useful to delete the ercc docker image as follows.
 In particular,